SAP-archive/cloud-platform-workflow-virtual-event/exercises/07/readme.md

 ![request token](requesttoken.png)

+> You may see encoding warnings for the values in the Client ID and Client Secret fields - we can ignore those for the purposes of what we're doing here.

 :point_right: Use the "Request Token" button which will make the OAuth 2.0 call to request an access token, which, if all goes well, will be shown to you and subsequently be available via the "MyToken" name you gave it.

 > If you're curious to see what actually happened in this request, you can use Postman's console (View -> Show Postman Console) to inspect the HTTP traffic for this access token request call.

-:point_right: Back in the Authorization tab, now select the token using the "Available Tokens" selection, so that the "Access Token" parameter is filled in, something like this:
+:point_right: Now you need to tell Postman to use this token.
+Either select the "Use Token" button that's available in the current token dialog, or -- after closing this dialog to get back to the Authorization tab --  or select the token using the "Available Tokens" selection, so that the "Access Token" parameter is filled in, something like this:

 ![access token](accesstoken.png)